taosdata/taos-connector-net/README.md

 `TDengine.Connector` is the C# language connector provided by TDengine.
 C# developers can use it to develop C# application software that accesses TDengine cluster data.

+`TDengine.Connector` provides two connection methods:

+- Native Connection: Establishes a connection directly with the server program taosd through the client driver taosc.
+  This method requires the client driver taosc and the server taosd to be of the same version.
+- WebSocket Connection: Establishes a connection with taosd through the WebSocket API provided by the taosAdapter component, without relying on the TDengine client driver.

+## Supported Platforms

+- Native Connection: Supported platforms are consistent with those supported by the TDengine client driver.
+- WebSocket Connection: Supports all platforms that can run the .NET runtime.

 # Get the Driver

 Nuget package `TDengine.Connector` can be added to the current project through dotnet CLI under the path of the current .NET project.